akaiser/ansible-rolorama/README.md

 # ansible-rolorama

-A collection of roles I integrate into my playbooks using symbolic links.
+A collection of roles to integrate into playbooks using symbolic links.